 PhD, The Weizmann Institute of Science

-- The focus of the Laboratory of Cancer Metabolism and Functional Genomics is to characterize the regulation of cell metabolism and to determine the role of nutrients during cancer initiation and progression.
-In this perspective, we are aiming to understand the underlying . . .
+- The Laboratory of Cancer Metabolism and Functional Genomics is to characterize deregulation of cancer metabolism and the role of nutrients during cancer initiation and progression.
+In this perspective, we are aiming to understand the underlying mechanisms and pursue alternative and feasible means to apply on patients.
+In addition, understanding of diet-cancer interactions could establish a strategy for long-term cancer prevention.

 PhD, Weizmann Institute of Science, Israel, 2003

 Diabetes is caused by either the loss of the insulin producing beta cells in the pancreas, leading to a deficiency of insulin (type 1 diabetes), or insulin resistance, reduced insulin sensitivity, and reduced insulin secretion (type 2 diabetes).
-In both types of diabetes, the patients develop serious secondary complications, such as microvascular complications, oxidative stress and endothelial dysfunction, cardiovascular disease, . . .
+In both types of diabetes, the patients develop serious secondary complications, such as microvascular complications, oxidative stress and endothelial dysfunction, cardiovascular disease, and kidney failure.

 PhD, Molecular and Cell Biology, University of Maryland, Baltimore MD

 I am an environmental microbiologist who studies microbial communities in diverse ecosystems.
 Microbes (Bacteria and Archaea) are ubiquitous in the environment and play essential roles in the cycling of elements.
 These environmental microbes are capable of catalyzing a wide array of chemical reactions, many of which may have industrial applications.
-I study how complex microbial communities can cooperate to perform functions . . .
+I study how complex microbial communities can cooperate to perform functions of industrial interest.
+The majority of microbes in the environment are difficult to grow in the lab.
+Furthermore, many industrially-relevant pathways are found in microbes not yet grown in the lab.
+I seek to employ both culture-based and culture-independent . . .

 PhD, Umea Univeristy, Sweden, 2005

 Dr. Werner became interested in the question “What is life?” as a four-year old child in his parent’s garden in former East Germany.
 With the age of 10, he began to develop a life-long interest in the biology of butterflies and moths.
 He has been breeding and collecting them ever since.
-For his Master’s thesis, he decided to shift his focus to . . .
+For his Master’s thesis, he decided to shift his focus to molecular biology because this was a newly emerging field of biology that promised new jobs.